awsdocs/aws-freertos-docs/doc_source/userguide/dev-mode-key-provisioning.md

 Then build and run the demo project and continue to the next step\.

 Public Key Extraction
-Since the device has not yet been provisioned with a private key and client certificate, the demo will fail to authenticate to AWS IoT\.
-However, the Hello World MQTT demo starts by running developer\-mode key provisioning, resulting in the creation of a private key if one was not already present\.
-You should see something like the following near the beginning of the serial console output:
+Because the device hasn't been provisioned with a private key and client certificate, the demo will fail to authenticate to AWS IoT\.
+However, the coreMQTT Mutual Authentication demo starts by running developer\-mode key provisioning, resulting in the creation of a private key if one was not already present\.
+You should see something like the following near the beginning of the serial console output\.

 ```
 7 910 [IP-task] Device public key, 91 bytes: